sujoyduttajad/Project-management-tool/README.md

 * Firebase Hosting

 # Build
-This SPA is built using many packages, front-end is mostly consists of React, Materialize-CSS and Redux for state-management.
+This SPA is built using a bunch of packages, front-end is mostly consists of React, Materialize-CSS and Redux for state-management.
 But soon there was a requirement of asynchronous behavior, for such condition Redux-Thunk was used to allow asynchronous communication between the React app and the Firebase DB.
 Redux-Thunk is a middleware that is a function and unlike a regular function, it halts the dispatch just like ES6 Generators.
 It performs async requests and then resumes the dispatch after getting all the information or sending information.
 In most cases, external data is grabbed and passed to the reducers.
 The dates are formatted using Moment.js.
 All the pages are routed using a package called React-router-dom.
 The connection between React and Redux is made by using a package called React-Redux.
 Firebase packages like React-redux-firebase & Redux-firestore allows us to connect to the firestore and pull data from firestore and render it.